 Pop Art Portraits offers you the choice of two projects: our Pop Art Portrait Lesson - a single art project for the individual student and our Pop Art Group Project - a collaborative lesson for a group of up to 20 individuals.
 Both lessons use a gallery of iconic Pop Art Portraits which demonstrate the bold and colorful techniques of this popular art style from the 1960's.

-This lesson is a group projects for up to 20 students.
+Our Chuck Close Art Lesson is a group projects for up to 20 students.
 It begins as a lesson on color and ends up as a large scale portrait that was inspired by the paintings of the American artist, Chuck Close.

 Aerial Perspective, which is also called Atmospheric Perspective, is the effect that the atmosphere has on the tone and color of a landscape when it is viewed over a distance.
 It is a very effective tool for landscape painting and is a less complicated technique to learn than linear perspective.